brownman/SPSE/js/mean/testing.md

 questions:
 ----

-- **how to test the mean's server component ?** using express tests
+- **Q: how to test the mean's server component ?**
+- A: using express tests

-- **how to test the mean's client component ?** using angular tests
+- **Q: how to test the mean's client component ?**
+- A: using angular tests